Skip to content

 Bring terrace and nature in harmony

 A patio is so extremely versatile!
-It can create privacy, enable unique barbecues, be stylishly staged and also provide a food supply for you and other garden dwellers.
-Why not make it as environmentally friendly as possible?
+It can create privacy, allow for unique barbecues, be stylishly staged, as well as provide a food supply for you and other garden inhabitants.
+What's wrong with making it as environmentally friendly as possible?

-In this blog article, you have learned the most important tips for a sustainable patio.
-Whether it's a roof terrace, roof garden, veranda or ground-level outdoor area - implement the advice in a relaxed manner, bit by bit.
+In this blog article you have learned the most important tips for a sustainable terrace.
+Whether it's a roof terrace, roof garden, veranda or ground-level outdoor area - implement the advice in a relaxed manner - little by little.
 Then it will be all the more fun!
-Enjoy the moments on your patio and watch the hustle and bustle - over time, you will come up with many more ideas to make it even more environmentally friendly.
+Enjoy the moments on your terrace and watch the hustle and bustle - over time, you'll come up with many more ideas to make it even more environmentally friendly.

-Do you have any questions, further tips or your own experiences with the most environmentally friendly patio design that you would like to share?
-Then I look forward to your comment!
+Do you have any questions, further tips or your own experiences with the most environmentally friendly patio design you would like to share?
+Then I'm really looking forward to your comment!

 Stay sustainable,